openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 In OpenShift Service Mesh 3, gateways are created and managed independent of the operator and control plane using gateway injection or Kubernetes Gateway API resources, both of which provide much greater flexibility than was possible with the ServiceMeshControlPlane.
 This allows the gateways to be customized for a set of applications, deployed and managed with the same lifecycle as their corresponding applications.

-This change was made because, as a good practice, gateways are better managed together with their corresponding worklods than with the service mesh control plane.
+This change was made because, as a good practice, gateways are better managed together with their corresponding workloads than with the service mesh control plane.
 This change also means starting with a gateway configuration that can expand over time to meet the more robust needs of a production environment, which was not possible with the default gateways in OpenShift Service Mesh 2.

 Note that even with this change, gateways may continue to be deployed onto nodes or namespaces independent of applications (for example, a centralized gateway node).
 Istio gateways also remain eligible to be deployed on OpenShift infrastructure nodes.

-## OpenShift Routes must be explicitely created
+## OpenShift Routes must be explicitly created

 An OpenShift `Route` resource allows an application to be exposed with a public URL using OpenShift's Ingress operator for managing HAProxy based Ingress controllers.
 OpenShift Service Mesh 2 included a feature called Istio OpenShift Routing (IOR) that automatically created and managed OpenShift routes for Istio gateways.
 While this was convenient, as the operator would manage these routes for the user, it often caused confusion around ownership as many `Route` resources are managed by administrators.
 The feature also lacked the configurability of an independent `Route` resource, created unnecessary routes, and exhibited unpredictable behavior during upgrades.